-D. Will be empowering, community-led, inclusive, respectful and culturally informed
+The Voice will be empowering, community-led, inclusive, respectful and culturally informed

-- Members of the voice would be expected to connect with – and reflect the wishes of – their communities.
+- Members of the Voice would be expected to connect with – and reflect the wishes of – their communities.

 - The Voice would consult with grassroots communities and regional entities to ensure its representations are informed by their experience, including the experience of those who have been historically excluded from participation.

-E. Will be accountable and transparent
+The Voice will be accountable and transparent

 - The Voice would be subject to standard governance and reporting requirements to ensure transparency and accountability.